 Our global reputation works for you

-• Canada’s most innovative university for 24 years in a row—Maclean’s news magazine
+• Ranked Canada’s most innovative university for 25 years in a row — Maclean’s news magazine

 Our graduates are in demand

-Google Canada’s Steven Woods cites Waterloo as one of the “top 3 recruiting universities for Google as a whole, worldwide.”
+Google Canada’s Steven Woods cites Waterloo as one of the “top three recruiting universities for Google as a whole, worldwide.”

-Waterloo students are prepared to step directly into the workplace, thanks to our cooperative education program, the world’s largest co-op program.
+Waterloo students are prepared to step directly into the workplace, thanks to the world’s largest co-op program.
 As a co-op student you can:

 • Alternate between four-month work and study terms;

-• Add two years of relevant workplace experience to your résumé;
+• Include up to two years of relevant experience as part of your degree;

 • Grow your professional network and networking skills; and